-25.23 Procedure for Promotion to Assistant Professor
+26.28 Procedure for Promotion to Assistant Professor

-- (a) If a Member who holds any appointment (tenured, tenure-track or limited-term) as a Lecturer has been awarded an earned doctorate or has been awarded the degree normally considered to be terminal in his/her discipline, he/she will be automatically promoted to Assistant Professor. - (b) The promotion will take effect on the first day of the month following confirmation of academic credentials.
+- (a) If a Member who holds any appointment (tenured, tenure-track or limited-term) as a Lecturer has been awarded an earned doctorate or has been awarded the degree normally considered to be terminal in the Member's discipline, the Member will be automatically promoted to Assistant Professor. - (b) The promotion will take effect on the first day of the month following confirmation of academic credentials.

-25.24 Tenure and/or Promotion on Appointment
+26.29 Tenure and/or Promotion on Appointment

 - (a) Applicants for positions may be appointed with tenure, appointed at the rank of Associate Professor, or appointed at the rank of Professor, if they have attained that rank at a recognized post-secondary institution.
 Applicants will provide proof to the appropriate Dean that they hold tenure and/or the rank in question.
 At the rank of Associate Professor or Professor, where tenure has not been granted on initial appointment, the tenure-track appointment will normally not be longer than three years. - (b) In exceptional circumstances, Members may be granted tenure and/or promotion to the rank of Associate Professor or Professor on their initial appointment to the University.
-Following a hiring recommendation by a Search Committee, the Dean of a Faculty may bring a request to the Chair of the TPU, seeking the granting of tenure and/or promotion on initial appointment.
-After receiving the request, the TPU will meet as soon as possible.
-The Dean will present the candidate's dossier (or as much similar information as is practical) to the TPU as well as a written summary of an evaluation of the candidate by the Search Committee.
-The candidate may also attend the TPU meeting if he/she is available. - (c) The TPU will send its recommendation to the President of the University normally within five (5) working days of the meeting attended by the Dean.
-Within five (5) working days of receiving the recommendation from the TPU, the President of the University will make his/her decision and inform the Dean and the Executive Committee of the Board.
+Following a hiring recommendation by a Search Committee, the Dean of a Faculty may bring a request to the Chair of the TPC, seeking the granting of tenure and/or promotion on initial appointment.
+After receiving the request, the TPC will meet as soon as possible.
+The Dean will present the candidate's dossier (or as much similar information as is practical) to the TPC as well as a written summary of an evaluation of the candidate by the Search Committee.
+The candidate may also attend the TPC meeting if available. - (c) The TPC will send its recommendation to the Provost normally within five (5) working days of the meeting attended by the Dean.
+Within five (5) working days of receiving the recommendation from the TPC, the Provost will make a decision and inform the Dean and the Executive Committee of the Board.